RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

 - HID instead of HIS: histidine protonated at delta nitrogen
 - HIE instead of HIS: histidine protonated at epsilon nitrogen

 .. note:: These names can not be used in the PDB-file.
-Only in the residue_variants dictionary that you provide to OpenMM_Modeller.
+Only use in the residue_variants dictionary that you provide to **OpenMM_Modeller**.

 -----------------------------------
 1d.
 Final setup
 -----------------------------------

 Script *1-modelsetup_simple.py* is the final version of the setup script that will setup a more-or-less acceptable model for solvated rubredoxin.
-When OpenMM_Modeller runs through the whole protocol without errors, it will print out the the following output in the end:
+When **OpenMM_Modeller** runs through the whole protocol without errors, it will print out the the following output in the end:

 .. code-block:: text